 What Is a Settlement?

 A settlement is a formal agreement that is made after a civil or personal injury claim.
 Here, both parties have reached an agreement typically involving the liable party or responsible entity compensating the plaintiff for their damages.
-Settlement can be from insurance companies or from liable parties directly.
+Settlement can be from insurance companies or liable parties directly.

 To apply for free, call (877) 735-0016